Co-browsing Javascript API. An Overview of the Technology and How to Integrate it.

 Who uses the Upscope cobrowsing REST API?

-Typically it's companies with a support or live chat system for which they wish to add co-browsing as a feature.
+Typically it's companies with a support or live chat system for which they wish to add co-browsing as a feature or they want a deeper integration of the API into their unique process.

 Generate a link using the API to start screen sharing with a visitor